Mohammed bin Rashid crowns the winners of the “Geniuses of the Arabs” award tomorrow in Dubai

 Al Gergawi noted the commitment of the “Arab Geniuses” initiative, which has become the Arab Nobel Prize, to continue celebrating Arab achievements and providing more opportunities for distinguished Arabs to expand the impact of their creativity, innovations, research and achievements, to include more vital sectors and support building a more prosperous future for societies.
 Arabic and for humanity as a whole.

-The celebration will witness the honoring of: Dr. Hani Najm, winner of the award in the medicine category, Professor Fadel Adeeb, winner of the engineering and technology category, Dr. Muhammad Al-Erian, who won the “Geniuses of the Arabs” award in the economics category, and Professor Nevin Khashab, winner of the award in the natural sciences category, and the architect.
-Lina Al-Ghatma, winner of the award in the architecture and design category, and Professor Wasini Al-Araj, winner of the “Geniuses of the Arabs” award in the literature and arts category.
+The celebration will witness the honoring of Dr. Hani Najm, winner of the award in the medicine category, Professor Fadel Adeeb, winner of the engineering and technology category, Dr. Muhammad Al-Erian, who won the “Geniuses of the Arabs” award in the economics category, Professor Nevin Khashab, winner of the award in the natural sciences category, and architect Lina.
+Al-Ghatma won the award in the architecture and design category, and Professor Wasini Al-Araj won the “Geniuses of the Arabs” award in the literature and arts category.

-Honoring the winners of the “Arab Geniuses” awards at the “Museum of the Future” in Dubai has a special symbolism since it brings together under its roof the optimistic and ambitious who aspire to build a more sustainable future for humanity, and since it is a beacon for science and scientists, as confirmed by His Highness Sheikh Mohammed bin Rashid Al Maktoum, as well as as a source of inspiration for aspirants.
+Honoring the winners of the “Arab Geniuses” awards at the “Museum of the Future” in Dubai has a special symbolism, as it brings together under its roof the optimistic and ambitious who aspire to build a more sustainable future for humanity, and since it is a beacon for science and scientists, as His Highness Sheikh Mohammed bin Rashid Al Maktoum confirms, and also as a source of inspiration for aspirants.
 To imagine, design and implement their tomorrow in various fields.

 #Mohammed #bin #Rashid #crowns #winners #Geniuses #Arabs #award #tomorrow #Dubai